 They will let me work on the installation well before the opening; provide various materials and solutions, they offer to build the four foundations for the panels; they are willing to help with an Italian cupboard door or small window that I need; they will secure the two iPads that will be part of the installation so they are not stolen, etc. etc.

-Of course not all the exhibiting artists have an installation like mine.
+Of course, not all the exhibiting artists have an installation like mine.
 Many simply deliver a painting or a sculpture.
-But it feels great that there is, with everyone of them, super professionalism and kindness.
+But it feels great that there is, with every one of them, super professionalism and kindness.

 January 6, 2019

 During December, I grappled with a series of trials and errors, questions to be solved and strategic decisions.
-Each unfortunately related to all the others somehow.
-Change one thing and something else has to change too – like the mikado game:
+Each, unfortunately related to all the others somehow.
+Change one thing, and something else has to change too – like the Mikado game:

-There will be four plywood panels, each 100 cm x 250 cm, placed with intervals of about 10 cm, and they will be standing upon some kind of Chinese baskets or flower pots and lean on the wall.
+There will be four plywood panels, each 100 cm x 250 cm, placed with intervals of about 10 cm, and they will be standing upon some kind of Chinese baskets or flower pots and leaning on the wall.

-It’s quite a challenge to work with 10 square meters for someone who is used to maximum A1, or 91 x 61 cm.
+It’s quite a challenge to work with 10 square meters for someone who is used to a maximum A1, or 91 x 61 cm.